How brands can take a stand on social issues

 Smith recommends that marketers start by identifying what their brand stands for, and then determine what causes ladder up to that, authentically.

-When a single vision converges among different teams, that’s when magic happens.
-When you have a shared vision and you’re executing against a shared purpose, the work gets nothing but better.– Michael Smith, Head of Marketing Communication, LIFEWTR
+– Michael Smith, Head of Marketing Communication, LIFEWTRWhen a single vision converges among different teams, that’s when magic happens.
+When you have a shared vision and you’re executing against a shared purpose, the work gets nothing but better.

 Build “muscle memory” by taking a stand in ways that align with your brand